istio/enhancements/features/feature_template.md

 **Approvals**

 - [ ] The appropriate work group(s) have reviewed and approved promotion of the feature.
-- [ ] The [supportability review panel](https://docs.google.com/document/d/1w0epyFhhDSf_TwFEfa_lrn1v61mXNJKpEp_kUgp4sSc/edit#) has reviewed the feature in order to find any supportability concerns.
+- [ ] The [supportability review panel](https://docs.google.com/document/d/1w0epyFhhDSf_TwFEfa_lrn1v61mXNJKpEp_kUgp4sSc/edit#) has reviewed the feature in order to find any supportability concerns OR a WG has decided one is not required.
 - [ ] The TOC has reviewed and approved promotion of the feature as part of the roadmap for a release.